treethought/cookiecutter-flask-assistant/{{cookiecutter.app_name}}/README.rst

         ./ngrok http 5000

 3. Copy the **Forwarding https** url and paste it as the webhook URL in the "Fullfillment" menu

-Project Environment
+4. Append '/assist' to the webhook url (as this is the route to the assitant blueprint) Project Environment
 ^^^^^^^^^^^^^^^^^^^